 When was the last time you saw any non potable water supply clearly marked in a house on rainwater?

-Taumata Arowai And The Water Services Bill 2020
+Taumata Arowai And The Water Services Act 2021

-The new Water Services Bill (2020) is currently before Parliament.
-They have made some crucial changes to clearly define the meaning of “drinking water”, “potable” water and “safe” water.
+The new Water Services Act 2021 came into force in November 2021.
+There have been some crucial changes to clearly define the meaning of “drinking water”, “potable” water and “safe” water.

-The new Water Services Bill clarifies the definitions of ‘safe’ and ‘potable’ water means:
+The new Water Services Act 2021 clarifies the definitions of ‘safe’ and ‘potable’ water means:

 - It is safe to drink, and

-- It complies with the Drinking Water Standards for New Zealand 2005 (revised 2018).
+- It complies with the Drinking Water Standards for New Zealand 2022.

 Taumata Arowai is the new Drinking Water Regulator in New Zealand.
-This provision will be in charge to control, manage and enforce the new drinking Water Service Bill (2020).
+This provision will be in charge to control, manage and enforce the new drinking Water Service Act.

 What does this mean practically for landlords when renting a house on tank water?